A Localization Theorem for Finite W-algebras: Introduction

-In the body of the paper, we prove some all the results outlined above, in a slightly more general form.
-In particular, we work with categories of modules over any central character, not just the trivial one.
+In the body of the paper, we prove all of the results outlined above, in a slightly more general form.
+In particular, we work with categories of modules over any anti-dominant central character, not just the trivial one.
 Further, we give several applications to the theory of W-algebras, including reproving the well-known Skryabin equivalence.
+Beyond this, the results of this paper have been cited, e.g., in \cite{key-22}, and the paper \cite{key-20} provides a generalization to the affine case.
+Another related reference is \cite{key-16}, chapter 6, where different presentation of modules over the $W$-algebra with a given central character is given.
+In that work, the idea is to present coherent sheaves over the quasi-projective scheme $\tilde{S}_{e}$ as a Serre quotient of modules over a suitable graded algebra; and then to present a certain non-commutative deformation of that algebra (called a directed algebra) so that a suitable Serre quotient of its modules are equivalent to modules over the $W$-algebra.
+While there do not seem to be direct implications in either direction, that work is certainly morally related to this one.